powsybl/pypowsybl/docs/user_guide/network_visualization.rst

     >>> network = pp.network.create_ieee14()
     >>> network.write_single_line_diagram_svg('VL4', 'vl4.svg')

-Or in a Jupyter notebook environment, the SVG can be directly rendered in the notebook:
+Or in a Jupyter notebook, the SVG can be directly rendered in the notebook:

 .. code-block:: python